steand/optolink/README.md

 The application is develop in Eclipse (Luna) with maven support.
-Requierd Lib's: rxtx, slf4j, logback (see pom.xml file) You can build runtime by Run->Run As->Maven install. jar file is found in the folder ./traget
+Requierd Lib's: rxtx, slf4j, logback (see pom.xml file) You can build runtime by Run->Run As->Maven install.
+Files for runtime are found in ./traget

 ##Install & running
 All test was running on a Raspberry PI B with Raspbian "wheezy".